SeanatLBC/Awakening/README.md

 # Awakening
 This Git will help you explore and understand the tidal wave of macro events unfolding in this historic time for humanity

+Historic Documents - "It is the duty of every good citizen to use all the opportunities which occur to him, for preserving documents relating to the history of our country." —Thomas Jefferson, 1823:  https://patriotpost.us/documents

 Videos:

 Do You Hear Me Running: https://youtu.be/g_bCNz0lpCw